pinknetworkx/eosio-contract-api/README.md

 {
   "handler": "atomicmarket",
   "args": {
-    "atomicassets_account": "atomicassets", // account where the atomicassets contract is deployed "atomicmarket_account": "atomicmarket", // account where the atomicmarket contract is deployed "admin_token": "changeme" // auth token which is used to add or remove elements from the blacklist / whitelist }
+    "atomicmarket_account": "atomicmarket", // account where the atomicmarket contract is deployed "admin_token": "changeme" // auth token which is used to add or remove elements from the blacklist / whitelist }